Nassau County Family Law Attorney

 - A parent lost their job and is experiencing a significant loss of income

-- A parent is struggling with substance abuse
+- A parent struggles with substance abuse

 Protecting Your Financial Best Interests

-Various assets and financial matters, such as the property you own, child support payments, retirement accounts, debt, taxes, and many other financial issues, are intricately tied into divorce proceedings.
+Various assets and financial matters, such as the property you own, child support payments, retirement accounts, debt, taxes, and other financial issues, are intricately tied into divorce proceedings.

-Our Approach to Family Law
+Our Approach to Family Law in Nassau County

 From the initial consultation to the resolution of your case, trust our Nassau County family law attorneys to stand by your side.
 Request an appointment online or call us at (516) 514-3868 today.